My Shopping Cart

 Have you designed your Marketing Plan for this year yet?
 Your business can leverage them to help boost your marketing.

-To get your creative juices flowing consider a special event for each month during this year.
+To get your creative juices flowing, consider a special event for each month this year.

-Having a special event to focus on each month can also help keep your customers engaged and coming back time and time again.
+Having a special event to focus on each month can also help keep your customers engaged and coming back repeatedly.
 For example, you might offer a special promotion for Valentine's Day in February, run a Mother's Day event in May, or offer a discount for National Small Business Week in September.

-A way to boost your Return on Investment is to keep your customers coming back time and time again.
+A way to boost your Return on Investment is to keep your customers returning repeatedly.

-Having a special event to focus on each month that your customers can relate to is a great start.
+Having a special monthly event to focus on that your customers can relate to is a great start.

 Consider how your business can leverage these special triggers.